Your Negotiation Outcomes Will Tank Until You Do These 5 Things

 - Be collaborative but don’t be a doormat

 While that list might sound like good advice regardless of gender, women know and experience these directives as a double bind that requires doubling down.
 In other words, if you want to be successful, ascend in your career, and claim your place at the table, you have to be doubly competent and hyper-mindful of the minefield--the gender blowback borne of implicit bias--if you so much as blow your nose.

 Furthermore, how will we shift the balance in terms of true diversity and equality if we continue to conform to expectations?
 And one more, very elemental consideration is what will move us from fear to competence?

-I can give you a framework for negotiation success that would look like this:
+I can give you a super basic framework for negotiation success that would look like this: